1866 Professor of Zoology

 - Laboratory for Development and Evolution:

 - Group Leader.

 I am interested in the evolution of developmental mechanisms ("Evo-Devo"), and how changes in development lead to changes in the form and function of organisms.
 Most of our work is with arthropods.
 We have a long standing interest in the role of the "Hox" family of developmental regulatory genes: How their regulation and expression leads to the range of different segment morphologies in Drosophila; how changes in the role of Hox genes may be related to the pattern of segment diversity in other insects, in basal hexapods, in crustaceans and in myriapods.
 We also use a range of species including beetles, centipedes and onychophorans to study the mechanisms that lead to axial patterning and segmentation in species that develop in ways very different from the well studied Drosophila.
 We use a range of genetic and embryological techniques including comparative genomics, molecular embryology, 4D live imaging, gene knockdown by RNAi and transgenesis.
 We have been members of the Marie Curie training networks Zoonet and most recently Evonet, consortia of laboratories across Europe studying the evolution of development and gene regulatory networks.
-We are members of the Strigamia maritima genome consortium, which has recently sequenced and annotated the first myriapod genome (that of a centipede), now published at http://metazoa.ensembl.org/Strigamia_maritima)
+We are members of the Strigamia maritima genome consortium, which sequenced and annotated the first myriapod genome (that of a centipede), now published at http://metazoa.ensembl.org/Strigamia_maritima).